attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_java/README.md

     $ ant -version
     Apache Ant(TM) version 1.8.2 compiled on February 28 2011

 If you want to generate a .war file for deployment with a different servlet container, you can use the provided Ant build file.
 If you deploy the .war into a path below root, modify the _serverUrl = "/att" variable in att-api-client.js to include your path.

-If you are using the Eclipse IDE: We have provided the .project and .classpath files needed to automatically create an Eclipse project.
-Using these files, you can then build and run the application from within Eclipse instead of using the command line instructions.

-**Windows Users:** We recommend you use the **Build and Run using Eclipse** instructions below, so that you can build and run the SDK using Eclipse without needing to configure a command line environment.

 Java Server Documentation
 ---